 Members of the McGill Sport Psychology Laboratory believe our work is educational and that we can provide mental performance consulting to athletes, coaches, and/or teams.
 Whether in the classroom or on the sporting field, we teach people how to think and act in a way that promotes individual and team improvement.
 We can teach and facilitate the learning of mental skills that are essential to high level performance such as goal setting, concentration, dealing with adversity, mental imagery, mental preparation for practice and competition, and effective performance evaluation, to name a few.

-As a fourth year PhD student, Jordan has been involved in the field of sport psychology and mental performance consulting for a number of years.
-During this time, Jordan has delivered over 40 sport psychology talks in the academic and applied settings.
+As a fifth year PhD student, Jordan has been involved in the field of sport psychology and mental performance consulting for a number of years.
+During this time, Jordan has delivered over 50 sport psychology talks in the academic and applied settings.
 Furthermore, Jordan currently serves as the Mental Skills Coach with the McGill Martlet hockey team.
 He also works for McGill Athletics, where he delivers leadership development talks to many of our varsity sport teams.
-Outside of McGill, Jordan works with several athletes at the amateur and professional level as well as performers in other industries, such as nursing, PTOT, and medical professions—in all aspects of mental performance.
+Outside of McGill, Jordan works with several athletes at the amateur and professional level as well as performers in other industries, such as medical doctors, nurses, and pysiotherapists—in all aspects of mental performance.
 He is currently student member of the Canadian Sport Psychology Association.

 Jordan is available for speaking engagements and individual consulting.
 He can work in both French and English.
-If you are interested, he can be contacted at jordan.lefebvre [at] mail.mcgill.ca
+For more information, please contact jordan.lefebvre [at] mail.mcgill.ca

 Performing under pressure, controlling one’s emotions, and navigating negative thoughts are merely an introduction to the applied sport psychology skills that athletes are looking to improve.
 Mental performance consultants provide athletes with the knowledge and skillset to optimize performance and the ability to turn weaknesses into strengths!
 Growing up as a competitive athlete, Danielle Alexander had a passion for understanding the mental side of sport and pursuing a doctorate in sport psychology.
 Acting as the mental performance consultant for numerous McGill University varsity sport teams, Danielle has led interactive group activities (e.g., team building), lecture-style seminars (e.g., building confidence), and individual consultation sessions to provide an in-depth assessment of athlete needs.
 She is currently a student member of the Canadian Sport Psychology Association.